natan-granit/cairo-book.github.io/src/ch07-02-traits-in-cairo.md

 In the example above, `self` is a special parameter.
 When a parameter with name `self` is used, the implemented functions are also [attached to the instances of the type as methods](ch04-03-method-syntax.md#defining-methods).
 Here's an illustration,

-When the `ShapeGeometry` trait is implemented, the function `area` from the `ShapeGeometry` trait can be called in two ways:
+When the `ShapeGeometry` trait is implemented, the function `area` from the `ShapeGeometry` trait can be called in several ways:

 ```rust
 {{#rustdoc_include ../listings/ch07-generic-types-and-traits/no_listing_14_traits/src/lib.cairo:main}}